MortadhaDAHMANI/Py-SIM800L-USSD/README.md

 ## Summary
 #### What is USSD?
-USSD (or Unstructured Supplementary Service Data) is an interactive, menu-based technology communication protocol available on every GSM-enabled mobile device.
+USSD (*Unstructured Supplementary Service Data*) is an interactive, menu-based technology communication protocol available on every GSM-enabled mobile device.

 It is a session-based text communication without a store-and-forward mechanism (unlike SMS) that is practical for interactive communication, such as banking or education.

-USSD messages can have up to 182 alphanumeric characters and the time it takes from a request to a response is 2 seconds while it takes 6 seconds for an SMS to reach a mobile phone.
+USSD messages can have up to **182 alphanumeric characters** and the time it takes from a request to a response is 2 seconds while it takes 6 seconds for an SMS to reach a mobile phone.

 #### What is the difference between USSD and SMS?